dj66635/mtga-code-grabber/README.md

 ### 6. Profit

 ## Hard mode
 You may want to play with the parameters of image processing and preprocessing.
-With the not-totally-accurate [architecture diagram](https://github.com/dj66635/mtga-code-grabber/docs/architecture.png) and the convoluted comments in the code you may even understand what's going on.
+With the not-totally-accurate [architecture diagram](https://github.com/dj66635/mtga-code-grabber/blob/main/docs/architecture.png) and the convoluted comments in the code you may even understand what's going on.
-There are some (tests)[https://github.com/dj66635/mtga-code-grabber/tests/tests.py] with sample inputs that I've been using to determine the image preprocessing and most appropriate set of parameters.
-But hey, I'm no expert at image analysis, most likely you can improve it.
+There are some [tests](https://github.com/dj66635/mtga-code-grabber/blob/main/tests/test.py) with sample inputs that I've been using to determine the image preprocessing techniques and the most appropriate set of parameters.
+But hey, I'm no expert at image analysis, you can most likely improve it.
 Feel free to modify this tool.
-You better share any upgrades with me, thought.
+You better share any updates with me, thought. :smiling_imp: